zcash/zips/draft-zsf.md

 The changes in this ZIP are ultimately minimal, only requiring for the node to track state in the form of a `ZSF_BALANCE`, and for a new transaction field to be added, called `ZSF_DEPOSIT`.
 While wallet developer would be encouraged to add the `ZSF_DEPOSIT` field to their UIs, no changes or new behavior are absolutely required for developers or ZEC holders.

+This ZIP does not change the current ZEC issuance schedule.
+Any additional amounts paid into the sustainability fund are reserved for use in future ZIPs.

 # Motivation

 The Zcash network's operation and development relies fundamentally on the block reward system inherited from Bitcoin.
 This system currently looks sometihng like this:

 - At Every New Block:
-    - Miner rewarded via unissued ZEC
+    - Miner and funding streams rewarded a constant amount via unissued ZEC (this constant amount halves at specified heights)
     - Transaction fees `(inputs - outputs)`

 The Zcash Sustainability Fund is a proposed replacement to that payout mechanism, with the relevant parts in *bold* below: